72lions/v1.72lions.com/README.md

 1. Go into the build folder
 2. Run ant (make sure that you have properly installed ant on your computer)

+## LICENSE
+The source code for 72lions.com is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.